+October 27, 2017

-May 8, 2017 ALL DATES, FEES & INFORMATION SUBJECT TO CHANGE WITHOUT NOTICE
+ALL DATES, FEES & INFORMATION

+SUBJECT TO

+CHANGE WITHOUT NOTICE

-3.2 Communicate with the student concerning the alleged infraction; arrange for a conference to present documentation.
+- 3.1 Any classroom confrontation should be discreet.
+Faculty members should not discuss specific charges of cheating, plagiarism, or any other violations involving specific individuals in the classroom before other members of the class. - 3.2 Communicate with the student concerning the alleged infraction; arrange for a conference to present documentation.
 Advise the student of the allegations and make them aware of the supporting evidence and the probable consequences.
 As a result of this conference, if the faculty member believes that the student's response is insufficient to offset the charge of violating the Academic Integrity Policy, the instructor will inform the student of the sanctions to be assessed or recommended in accordance with section 3.0.